sam10556/sam10556/README.md

 # SamyakDev
-🚀  I am an AI Automation & Growth Engineer (and FullStack Developer) based in Gujarat, India.
+🚀  I am an AI Automation & Growth Engineer based in Gujarat, India.
 <br/>

 I design and ship automation pipelines, agentic workflows and API integrations that make growth measurable and scalable, from paid acquisition to LLM-powered sales insights.